Why Insurance Experts Should Lead Software Configuration

 Technology Tools to Optimize Your State Filings Process

-By Patrick Light and Khushboo Jashnani
+By Khushboo Jashnani

 Though submitting and tracking state filings has improved dramatically over the last decade, many insurance companies are not yet taking full advantage of state filings software and technology that could further improve efficiency and visibility.